 Remote Learning: Mental Health Awareness in the Workplace

-This workshop will present an overview of common mental health problems and enable participants to discuss and reflect on the common misconceptions regarding mental health difficulties.
+This workshop presents an overview of common mental health problems and enables participants to discuss and reflect on the common misconceptions regarding mental health difficulties.
 It aims to promote positive mental health and self-care in the workplace which has benefits for all.

-The programme will enhance the skills of participants in supporting those who are experiencing a mental health difficulty and aims to strengthen participants’ confidence in having conversations in the workplace concerning mental health, while recognising the boundaries of their role.
+The programme will enhance the skills of participants in supporting those who are experiencing a mental health difficulty.
+It also aims to strengthen participants’ confidence in having conversations in the workplace concerning mental health, while recognising the boundaries of their role.
 It will include advice on how and when to signpost colleagues to mental health professionals when their intervention is required.

 Suitable for: All organisations that wish to promote positive mental health in their workplace.
-Especially beneficial to Management Staff (all levels), Support Workers, Social Care Workers, Addiction Workers, Family Care Workers, Education and Medical Workers, Human Resource Staff, and those who have professional experience dealing with this issue.
+Especially beneficial to people leaders/managers, human resources, support workers, social care workers, addiction workers, those involved in family care, medical care and education, and those who have professional experience dealing with this issue.

 Members of The Addiction Counsellors of Ireland can earn CPD points for participating in this workshop.